How to Launch "Application in Terminal" from (your) GTK Application

 ret = g_app_info_launch(appinfo, NULL, NULL, NULL);

-- In this way, external application execute background. (
+- In this way, external application execute background. (system(3)function is foreground)

 #include <glib.h>